seas-yoselyn/BC_Nexus/Create the Input Datafiles/ReadMe_CofigurationFileForCLEWsy.md

 ## Land-use Impact of a Power Generation Technology:
 > **Structure**:
 ['power plant name and discription', 'input fuel', 'input activity ratio: for 1PJ of output how much land will be needded', 'output fuel- leave it blank', 'output activity raio- leave it blank', 'discription-leave it blank', 'Mode of operation'],
- >> We have seven cluster for all land clusters from GEAZ clustering
+ >> We have seven cluster for all land clusters from GEAZ clustering.
+Mode no. 54 is the connection between LND4PWR with Built-up land in LNDAGRBC
  ```
  ['LNDAGRBC1C01', '', '', 'LND4PWR', '1', '', '54'],
- ['LNDAGRBC1C02', '', '', 'LND4PWR', '1', '', '54'], # connection between LND4PWR with Built-up land (mode no. 54 ) in LNDAGRBC
+ ['LNDAGRBC1C02', '', '', 'LND4PWR', '1', '', '54'],
  ['LNDAGRBC1C03', '', '', 'LND4PWR', '1', '', '54'],
  ['LNDAGRBC1C04', '', '', 'LND4PWR', '1', '', '54'],
  ['LNDAGRBC1C05', '', '', 'LND4PWR', '1', '', '54'],